 - Bryan Gildenberg

 - In this fast-paced era of digital transformation, retail has become a battleground where traditional giants are clashing with agile disruptors.
 It’s a survival of the fittest, where adaptability and customer-centricity reign supreme.
-In this session, Bryan Gildenburg will explore the seismic shifts shaping the global retail industry, dissecting the forces that are reshaping consumer behavior and challenging established business models.
+In this session, Bryan Gildenberg will explore the seismic shifts shaping the global retail industry, dissecting the forces that are reshaping consumer behavior and challenging established business models.
+Participants will leave with a framework to better understand current issues facing the industry.

 - Food Retailer Turnaround: Supermarket Simulation Session 1